dcminter/meminfo-rs/README.md

   * Removed some unnecessary Arc/Mutex stuff; the ownership can be moved to the receiving thread
   * Made the window resizing less bad (it's still poor though)
   * Make less redundant (the code's pretty primitive)
+  * Fix error handling (avoid one unwrap, make another unrecoverable one an expect instead)